simoncblyth/opticks/notes/issues/PMT_body_phys_bizarre_innards_confirmed_fixed_by_using_gparts_transform_offset_option.rst

 -------------------------------------

 * looks like an equatorial sombrero : this was fixed following avoiding of stomping on ellipsoid scaling transform
 * now suspect the dynode solids ?
+Nope those are disabled it was caused by not using "--gparts_transform_offset" and using CSGFoundry OptiX 7 rendering : THOSE MUST BE USED TOGETHER OTHERWISE GET THE WRONG TRANSFORMS BEING APPLIED LEADING TO UNPREDICTABLE OUTCOMES

 ::